ARM-software/tarmac-trace-utilities/doc/index.rst

   version of a system register.

   Tarmac Trace Utilities does not use this information.

+*high-bit*, *low-bit*
+  Sometimes the register name is followed by a pair of bit offsets in angle brackets, indicating that this update event is only affecting a sub-range of the bits in the whole register.
+The bit offsets are given in high,low order, and are inclusive at both ends.
+For example, ``V0<127:64>`` would indicate an update to the high 64 bits of a 128-bit register, and ``V0<63:0>`` would indicate an update to the low 64 bits.

+  Tarmac Trace Utilities handles these offsets, but currently only if they specify an update consisting of whole bytes of the register.

 *contents*
   The data written to the register.
 This is a hex number, written in